Unfair sales practices

 Codes of practice

-- It involves a false claim that the trader abides or is bound by a code of practice
+- It involves a false claim that the trader complies with a code of practice

 - The trader does not comply with that code of practice

-A commercial practice is misleading if the trader leaves out or hides important information that you would need in order to make an informed buying decision.
+A sales practice is misleading if the trader leaves out or hides important information that you need to make an informed buying decision.

-A commercial practice is misleading if the trader:
+A sales practice is misleading if the trader:

-- Provides important information in a way that is unclear, unintelligible, ambiguous or untimely
+- Gives you important information in a way that is unclear, unintelligible, ambiguous or untimely

 - Does not identify the commercial intent of the information